shahankt/cleptor/README.md

 - **Ngrok tunnel not starting:**
   Ensure `ngrok` binary is executable and not blocked by firewall or antivirus.
+  Sometimes reloading the page or logging out and logging back in can resolve the issue.

 - **PHP server not running:**
   Verify PHP is installed and accessible from the command line.